seraphinush-gaming/tera-mysterium/content/en/equipment/v108-mahtnan.en.md

 Mahtnan gear is divided into 3 rarities : Rare, Superior, and Mythic, and enchantment is available up to +12.

-There is no upgrade to Mahtnan gear, but the newly added Succession system (pl.) allows players to transfer enchantment level, random options, and Etching from one gear to another.
+There is no upgrade to Mahtnan gear, but the newly added Transfer system allows players to transfer enchantment level, random options, and Etching from one gear to another.

 Mahtnan gear has 3 types of options : Basic options, Random options, and Support options.